goweiting/carneades-ext/system/README.md

 * [Instructions for testing the system](#demo)
 * [Syntax for `.yml` files](#syntax)
 * [Running regression test](#testing)

 -------

 Overview
 ======
-In this extension, a user approach
+In this extension of CAES, a syntax is created for users to input proposition (also known as statement in other literature), argument.
+This syntax is inspired by [YAML](#https://en.wikipedia.org/wiki/YAML) for its human-readibility, where the use of natural language to represent the argument titles, for instance, is welcomed.
+Also, the syntax is scalable, such that fields (such as adding a field to represent the `propnent` or `defendant` in for arguments) can be added by the user without much changes to the the tokenizing and parsing stages of the language.

+To infer the depth and nesting of maps (or dictionary in python terms) in the source code, a data structure `Node` is used to store the tokens that the parser recrusively extracts at each depth.

+The diagram that is produced from the native` draw()` and `write_to_graphviz()` functions are also modified to illustrate the weights of the arguments.
+The degree of 'red' for the boxes representing arguments highlight their respective weight.

+The preferred method to visualise the argumentation graph is to use Graphviz.
+This overcomes the issue of user not able to get `python-igraph` or `cairo` on their computer.
+In such cases, they should comment out the `draw()` function in the `Reader` class, and the import of `Graph, plot` in the `caes.py` file to prevent errors.
+The graphiz digraph can be interpreted using an [online viewer](#http://dreampuf.github.io/GraphvizOnline/) by copying the contents of the respective `.dot` file (found in the `dot` folder adjacent to `src`).

+A general workflow:

 The user will create a file to contain all the statements (propositions), arguments, proofstandard and parameters required for CAES.
 The extension for the file is `.yml`.
 It is recommended that the file is stored alongside the `src` folder, for instance in the `samples` folder.

-A general workflow:

 1. User creates file for arguments, e.g. `caes.yml`
 2. Setup virual environment - `ailp_env`